squid-cache/squid-cache.github.io/FrontPage.rst

 #language en

-{{{#!wiki red/solid
-'''Main server down'''

-The Squid main server, hosting the [[http://www.squid-cache.org|Website]] and mailing lists is currently unavailable due to a Power Supply and hard disk failure.
-The Sysadmin team is working as hard as possible to recover it.<<BR>>
-In the meantime you can find the website at address http://www2.us.squid-cache.org/ (or [[http://www2.us.squid-cache.org/Download/http-mirrors.html|any other mirror]]).<<BR>>
-Mailing lists and public repository access are not yet available. [[http://www2.us.squid-cache.org/Foundation/donate.html|Donations]] towards the purchase of a new server are greatly appreciated and will allow us to buy better hardware.

-UPDATE 2014-09-09: The main [[http://www.squid-cache.org|Website]] service has been resumed.
-Mirror updates with new content however may still take some time.
-UPDATE 2014-09-14: The bzr repository services have been resumed.

-}}}

 = Squid Wiki =

 This wiki is dedicated to hosting [[http://www.squid-cache.org/|Squid Web Cache]] documentation, including the [[SquidFaq|FAQ]], KnowledgeBase articles, ConfigExamples, and the development RoadMap.